What Is It

 Ken and John discuss the future of philosophy with three rising stars in American philosophy: Elizabeth Harman from New York University, Brian Weatherson from Cornell University, and Sean Kelly from Princeton University.
-This program was recorded at the American Philosophical Association Meetings before an audience of cranky and opinionated philosophers in Portland, Oregon.
+This program was recorded live at the American Philosophical Association Meetings with an audience of cranky and opinionated philosophers in Portland, Oregon.

 John and Ken begin by wondering what the future of philosophy will bring.
 Will it resemble past sweeping abstract theories or go in new directions?
 John and Ken begin by recounting in broad strokes the history of philosophical ideas, from ideas to transcendentalism to the linguistic turn in the twentieth century.
-At each step of the way more questions seem to have come up and have been solved, but John thinks that this is good for philosophy.
+At each step of the way more questions seem to have come up tan have been solved, but John thinks that this is good for philosophy.
 Ken uses inductive logic to arrive at the conclusion that the next generation of philosophers will think the twentieth century was full of mistakes and take their turns of their own.

 John and Ken introduce Elizabeth Harman, Brian Weatherson, and Sean Kelly, three rising stars in American philosophy.
 First John asks Elizabeth about the modern state of ethics and whether it has changed since his times as a graduate student.
 Elizabeth believes there are lots of interesting things going on in ethics, but worries that there is too much concern over the intuition in ethics.
 Should we rely on our intuitions when arguing about right and wrong?
 Elizabeth thinks that intuition can be used in moral arguments, and that even when intuitions differ they should not be altogether discounted.
 John and Ken discuss the ramifications of this view and what it means for the future of ethics in philosophy, while Brian and Sean weigh in on intuitions in ethical theory.